ajansari/aiEmailAndMeetingAssistant/README.md

 # Known Limitations in Advanced instructions:
 -The agent does not have any instructions on handling Meeting Update or Delete requests.
 Because of the :Meeting Management MCP Server", it may partially handle this request but may fail on subsequent steps.
 -Handling for above limitation can be added by further ehnancing the Advanced instructions.
 No additional tool should be required.

+# Ideas for Enhancement
+-Use a tool like Twilio, BulkSMS, etc. to send the Principal (whoever this AI Assistant is going to assist) an SMS text message when an incoming email requires some input that only the human would know, or a human-in-the-loop decision situation.
+The Principal would text back a short message with guidance on how the AI Assistant should respond, and it would then send a professional email to that effect.